MothTrain/AudacityAutomator/README.md

 <h1>Automation Scripts</h1>
-Use to automate simple keyboard and mouse event based tasks
+A simple set of scripts that can be used Used to automate simple keyboard and mouse event based tasks.
+Scripts are written in a pseudo programming language, specified below
 <h3>Usage</h3>

-**!!IMPORTANT 2!!**: Scripts will wait until you press ctrl+shift+b to begin execution.
+Most scripts will wait until you press ctrl+shift+b to begin execution.
 This is to give you time to load up audacity

 Keyboards and mouse events are controlled by a text encoded script file.
 To execute a script either:

 Run Main.py with the script file path passed as a parameter.
 This path can be relative to Main.py or absolute.
 So, for example: